zwave-js/firmware-updates/README.md

 All requests to the API require an API key, provided using the `X-API-Key` HTTP header.
 API keys are **free for non-commercial use** or installations in non-commercial environments.
 Commercial use will be charged.

+> **Note**
+> Home Assistant and official Z-Wave JS projects already have an API key for non-commercial use.
+Requesting an API key is not necessary for those.

 To request an API key, please [reach out](mailto:info@zwave-js.io) and provide the following information:

 -   Project/Company name